keybase/bot-sshca/docs/getting_started.md

 make serve    # Runs inside of docker for ease of use
 ```

+You can confirm that the bot is running by sending the message `ping @bot_username` in any of the configured team chat
+channels (if CHAT_CHANNEL is configured, the message must be sent in that specific channel).
+The bot should reply with
+`pong @your_username`.

-Now download the kssh binary and start SSHing!
+Now you can download the kssh binary and start SSHing!
 See https://github.com/keybase/bot-sshca/releases to download the most
 recent version of kssh for your platform.

 ```bash